 About the Series:

-This important new series of five volumes has been written with both the professional engineer and the academic in mind.
+This important new series of five volumes has been written with both the professional engineers and the academic in mind.
 Christian Lalanne explores every aspect of vibration and shock, two fundamental and crucially important areas of mechanical engineering, from both the theoretical and practical standpoints.
 As all products need to be designed to withstand the environmental conditions to which they are likely to be subjected, prototypes must be verified by calculation and laboratory tests, the latter according to specifications from national or international standards.
-The concept of tailoring the product to its environment has gradually developed whereby, from the very start of a design project, through the to the standards specifications and testing procedures on the prototype, the real environment in which the product being tested will be functioning is taken into account.
+The concept of tailoring the product to its environment has gradually developed whereby, from the very start of a design project, through the to the standards specifications and testing procedures on th e prototype, the real environment in which the product being tested will be functioning is taken into account.
 The five volumes of Mechanical Shock and Vibration cover all the issues that need to be addressed in this area of mechanical engineering.
 The theoretical analyses are placed in the context of the real world and of laboratory tests - essential for the development of specifications.

 Table of Contents